-All members of the CHSU community, including CHSU employees, students, third-party contractors and vendors, independent contractors, and any third party who enters CHSU facilities are governed by this policy.
-Voluntary disenrollment of a student or resignation of an employee during an investigation conducted under this policy will not affect the applicability of these procedures in resolving any complaint under this policy.
+This policy applies to all members of the University community, including CHSU employees, students, applicants for admission or employment, third-party contractors and vendors, independent contractors, volunteers and any third party who enters CHSU facilities.
+Every member of the community is responsible for complying with this Policy.

-This policy applies to prohibited conduct alleged to have occurred: (a) on CHSU property; (b) in connection with CHSU activities, programs, or events; (c) online or off-campus where the conduct affects the CHSU learning or working environment, has a continuing adverse effect on campus, or would violate other University Policies had it occurred on campus.
+This policy applies to prohibited conduct alleged to have occurred: (a) on CHSU property; (b) in connection with CHSU activities, programs, or events; (c) online or off-campus where the conduct affects the CHSU learning or working environment, would violate other University Policies had it occurred on campus, or where the University determines it has a substantial interest.